Our Privacy Policy

 Section 16 - Queries And Complaints

-16. Any comments or queries on this policy should be directed to the GDPR P&CO or DPO (see Section 3 above for contact details).
+16. Any comments or queries on this policy should be directed to the DPLO (see Section 3 above for contact details).

 16.1.
 If an individual believes that the school has not complied with this policy or acted otherwise than in accordance with Data Protection Law, they should utilise the school Complaints Procedure (a copy of the School’s Complaints Policy is available on the School Website) and should also notify the DPO.
 The School can also make a referral to or lodge a complaint with the Information Commissioner’s Office (ICO), although the ICO recommends that steps are taken to resolve the matter with the school before involving the regulator.